-A Unity scene represents GameObjects in a three-dimensional space.
-Since the viewer’s screen is two-dimensional, Unity needs to capture a view and “flatten” it for display.
-It does this using cameras.
-In Unity, you create a camera by adding a Camera component to a GameObject.
+A Unity scene is created by arranging and moving objects in a three-dimensional space.
+Since the viewer’s screen is two-dimensional, there needs to be a way to capture a view and “flatten” it for display.
+This is accomplished using Cameras.

-What a camera sees is defined by its transform and its Camera component.
-The transform position defines the viewpoint, its forward (Z) axis defines the view direction, and its and upward (Y) axis defines the top of the screen.
-Settings on the Camera component define the size and shape of the region that falls within the view.
+A camera is an object that defines a view in scene space.
+The object’s position defines the viewpoint, while the forward (Z) and upward (Y) axes of the object define the view direction and the top of the screen, respectively.
+The Camera component also defines the size and shape of the region that falls within the view.
 With these parameters set up, the camera can display what it currently “sees” to the screen.
-As the GameObject moves and rotates, the displayed view moves and rotates accordingly.
+As the camera object moves and rotates, the displayed view will also move and rotate accordingly.

 A camera in the real world, or indeed a human eye, sees the world in a way that makes objects look smaller the farther they are from the point of view.
 This well-known perspective effect is widely used in art and computer graphics and is important for creating a realistic scene.
 Naturally, Unity supports perspective cameras, but for some purposes, you want to render the view without this effect.
 For example, you might want to create a map or information display that is not supposed to appear exactly like a real-world object.
 A camera that does not diminish the size of objects with distance is referred to as orthographic and Unity cameras also have an option for this.
 The perspective and orthographic modes of viewing a scene are known as camera projections. (scene above from BITGEM)